pytrackdat/pytrackdat/README.md

 First, make sure you are in the main PyTrackDat directory using `cd`.

-When the `generate.py` script was used to generate the PyTrackDat application, it created a `.zip` file archive in the main PyTrackDat directory called `site_name.zip`, based on whatever name was entered for `site_name` when the script was run.
+When the `ptd-generate` script was used to generate the PyTrackDat application, it created a `.zip` file archive in the main PyTrackDat directory called `site_name.zip`, based on whatever name was entered for `site_name` when the script was run.